Ding-JianGang/LG-Diff/README.md

 # LG-Diff
-Learning to Follow Local Class-Regional Guidance for Nearshore Image Cross-Domain High-Quality Translation This is the PyTorch implementation of the color-to-thermal image translation.
+This is the PyTorch implementation of the color-to-thermal image translation.
+Special thanks to the open source library DiffIR and Diffusers for helping build LG-Diff.
 The code is based on the PyTorch implementation of the Diffusers (https://github.com/huggingface/diffusers) and DiffIR (https://github.com/Zj-BinXia/DiffIR).
 We benefited a lot from this.

 ## Prerequisites
     Linux or Win10
     Python ≥ 3.9
     NVIDIA GPU + CuDNN CUDA ≥ 11.3
     GPU memory ≥ 40G

-## Dataset

 ## Demo-
 Demo- files is used to verify the effectiveness of the local class region guidance strategy on diffusers.
 It can be trained directly.